Feeding the Stallion to Maximise Performance and Fertility

 Another common concern for stallions that are frequently covering is joint health, as repeated mounting of the mare or a dummy will place extra stress on the limbs, particularly the hind-limbs.
 Stallions suffering from hind-limb pain will typically become reluctant to mount and may take several attempts to successfully mount, which further exacerbates the problem.
 Several management strategies, such as ensuring a suitable surface in the covering shed or adjusting the height of the dummy mare, can help to reduce the strain placed on the hind-limbs during covering.
 The addition of a specific joint supplement such as Foran Equine Ost-o-Flex , particularly for busy or older stallions, may also be beneficial.
 Ost-O-Flex is a source of glucosamine, a key component of cartilage, plus MSM and marine collagen to help maintain joint mobility.

 Breeding stallions can face considerable reproductive demands.
 Some first season sires commence covering before they are fully three years of age.
 In addition, very successful, proven sires can frequently cover four mares a day at the peak of the breeding season and may continue breeding into their later years when fertility inevitably declines.
 To support fertility stallions must receive a well-balanced diet.
-Targeted nutritional intervention, including supplementing with omega 3 fatty acids, optimal dietary antioxidants and a Ubiquinol supplement (e.g. Foran Equine Fertility Support) may also be particularly beneficial for certain categories of stallions.
+Targeted nutritional intervention, including supplementing with omega 3 fatty acids, optimal dietary antioxidants and a Ubiquinol supplement, such as Foran Equine FOR-REPRO, may also be particularly beneficial for certain categories of stallions.

 For further information on feeding stallions, contact our experts